Hammerson overhaul plan fails to quell investor worries over strategy

-LONDON, July 27 (Reuters) - Hammerson’s plan to offload property assets and buy back shares has failed to assuage investor unease over the British shopping centre owner’s strategy following its decision to spurn a 5 billion-pound ($6.6 billion) takeover by rival Klepierre earlier this year.
+LONDON (Reuters) - Hammerson’s (HMSO.L) plan to offload property assets and buy back shares has failed to assuage investor unease over the British shopping center owner’s strategy following its decision to spurn a 5 billion-pound ($6.6 billion) takeover by rival Klepierre (LOIM.PA) earlier this year.

 The property group on Tuesday said it would sell 1.1 billion pounds of assets, including its 13 out-of-town retail parks, by the end of 2019, buy back up to 300 million pounds of shares, and save at least 7 million pounds of costs a year.